sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 Mapping attributes between OpenConfig YANG and SONiC YANG:
 ![openconfig to sonic mapping](images/Openconfig_system_SONiC_mapping.png)

+Translation Notes:
+1. current-datetime, up-time & boot-time nodes are directly fetched from system using syscall.
+2. system/dns/config/search : Deletion of individual value is not supported currently.
+3. system/ntp -
+   i.
+Server version - Only 3 and 4 are supported in SONiC
+   ii.
+Server association-type - Only SERVER & POOL are supported in SONiC
+   iii.
+Key-type - Only MD5 is supported as per Openconfig
+   iv.
+Server network-instanse & source-address - Only a single value is supported across servers, as SONiC support these nodes in global table, not per server.
+   v.
+Server source-address - SONiC has src_intf support instead of source-address in NTP configurations.
+Translib will fetch src_intf for given address.
+                              So user must configure IP on Ports properly, before NTP configuration.
+4. logging & messages severity - EMERGENCY, ALERT & CRITICAL, all these three are translated to SONiC critical level
+5. logging facility - Only ALL is supported currently

 # 5 Error Handling
 Invalid configurations/operations will report an error.